chronic665/java-backend-test/README.md

 Placing the hoover on a patch of dirt ("hoovering") removes the patch of dirt so that patch is then clean for the remainder of the program run.
 The hoover is always on - there is no need to enable it.

 Driving into a wall has no effect (the robot skids in place).

+## Examples
+All examples in this file use the [HTTPie](https://httpie.org/) library, because of it's great readability.
+Any HTTP client that can send POST requests, e.g. cUrl or Postman can be used as well.

 ## Input